 The House contains the Mary Spitzer Etter collection of Victorian and early twentieth-century household items, toys, and decorative arts.
 Mrs. Etter grew up in Harrisonburg and graduated from the State Normal School (now James Madison University).
 She taught elementary school for 39 years before retiring in 1973.
 Her father Perry Franklin Spitzer (1860-1954) was born in Rockingham County.
 In 1884 he began his business career in the Valley Book Store in Harrisonburg.
 Spitzer raised his family and became a well-known businessman in Harrisonburg.

 The Cromer-Trumbo House will be open on Last Saturdays in 2018, April-August, from 1 pm-4 pm and by request for groups throughout the year.
 Docents and their special guests welcome you to envision life as a member of the Spitzer family.
-Admission by donation.
+Donations encouraged.

 During the summer, the Dayton Historic Triangle is celebrating history with a Scavenger Hunt.
 Kids are encouraged to participate by visiting the Triangle sites of the Silver Lake Mill, Fort Harrison, and The Heritage Museum and/or Cromer-Trumbo House.
 Present a completed Dayton Historic Triangle Scavenger Hunt card and receive a souvenir token.
 Learn local!